PositiveZahid/PositiveZahid/README.md

 ## About Me
 Hello there!
 I am Md.
 Zahidul Islam, a Software Engineer based in Dhaka, Bangladesh.
 I have a strong passion for web development and take pride in creating efficient and user-friendly applications.
 I am currently employed at Dhaka Popular Travel Ltd, where I am working on developing a sophisticated B2B flight search portal catering to agents in Italy.

+- Currently, we are reliant on Amadeus Web Services as our primary source of real-time flight and pricing data, leveraging their API for seamless integration into our system.
 We successfully handle over a thousand flight searches on a daily basis, and agents make between 100 to 200 bookings each day.
-We have seamlessly integrated Amadeus Web Services API to provide top-notch flight content through our platform.
+We have integrated Amadeus Web Services API to provide top-notch flight content through our platform.

+- Emirates, one of our major stakeholders, is shifting their business and expressing interest in delivering their special contest via the NDC platform.
+To accommodate this, we have initiated collaboration with the Farelogix API to integrate NDC data into our existing system.

+- We are in the process of planning the development of a B2C portal for our current clients.
+Additionally, we have intentions to create mobile apps in the near future.

 <!--